Artist’s Statement

 Career

-Composing music has always been part of my life.
-Even as a child, I wrote songs and piano pieces for my own enjoyment.
-By the time I was in my teens, I was writing for piano, small instrumental ensembles and vocal works.
-I got a good grounding in musical theory from my piano teachers and as a member of the San Francisco Boy’s Chorus - but mainly I was self-taught as a composer.
-I "learned from the masters" by studying the scores of the great composers.
-I attended Berkeley High School which had a stellar music department in the 60’s.
-While a student there, I began conducting my own compositions - including a Piano Concerto - and became Assistant Conductor of the West Contra Costa Symphony under Ron Daniels.
+I started piano lessons at age 5 and I was already writing songs and piano pieces for my own enjoyment.
+By the time I was in my teens, I got a good grounding in musical theory from my piano teachers and as a member of the San Francisco Boy’s Chorus.
+I attended Berkeley High School in the 60’s.
+While a student there, I started writing more ambitious works including a Piano Concerto - and became Assistant Conductor of the West Contra Costa Symphony under Ron Daniels.

-After graduating from Berkeley High, I went to UC Santa Cruz.
-As one of the few composition students, I got called upon to write for dance recitals, to provide incidental music for plays and I continued to develop as a conductor of other people's works as the Assistant Conductor of the University Symphony, the University Band and the Opera Workshop.
+After graduating from Berkeley High, I went to UC Santa Cruz where I wrote for dance recitals, to provide incidental music for plays and continued to develop as a conductor.
+I was the Assistant Conductor of the University Symphony, the University Band and the Opera Workshop.
 I also got my first real church job as Music Director at the First Methodist Church.
-I graduated from UC Santa Cruz in 1976.
-However, by this time I had concluded that I was not suited to the academic world.
-I returned to the Bay Area and began giving concerts and held a succession of church musician jobs.
-I also took on larger works such as my Lenten cantata: "Ah, Precious Jesus".
+I graduated in1976.
+I returned to the Bay Area and began giving concerts and held a succession of church musician jobs for which I wrote hymns, anthems, cantatas and oratorios.

 As the years passed, I started a family and balanced my life as a father and an artist while holding down a 'day job' as a computer programmer.
 I continued to work at churches and with community based musical groups, eventually becoming Conductor and Music Director of Berkeley Harmonia Chorus and Orchestra.
 Along the line, I discovered ragtime and began writing my own rags and performing at ragtime festivals around the country.